PascalPolygon/cabinet_dandakou/README.md

 # cabinet_dandakou
-Simple wysiwyg CMS website for a client
+Simple to use wysiwyg CMS website for a client